 Entry/Exit System, in particular, will create a unified information system for recording data on the entry and exit movements of short-stay Third Country Nationals crossing the external borders of the EU.

-The new Entry Exit System to be operational in 2020
+The new EES System to be operational in 2020

 Based on the principle that the majority of visitors are "bona fide", the EES will radically change the Schengen Borders Code with the double objective of: